ushelp/EasyQRCodeJS/readme.md

     - Cross-browser support for QR code generation based on HTML5 Canvas, SVG and Table

-    - Downloading in the browser
+    - Download the QRCode image in the browser

     - Required Patterns that support dot style